COVID-19 rapid antigen test: 2020

-In May 2020, the US Food and Drug Administration (FDA) issued the first Emergency Use Authorization (EUA) for a COVID-19 RAT, the Sofia 2 test manufactured by Quidel.
+In May 2020, the US Food and Drug Administration (FDA) issued the first emergency use authorization (EUA) for a COVID-19 RAT, the Sofia 2 test manufactured by Quidel.

 In August 2020, the United States Department of Health and Human Services announced that the US government would be purchasing 150 million BinaxNOW RATs produced by Abbott Laboratories "to expand strategic, evidence-based testing."
 Later the agency announced that 100 million of the tests were to be sent to governors to use "at their discretion," for example to reopen schools.

 By September 2020, it was reported that the United Kingdom's Moonshot program would be investing £100 billion to systematically assess, develop and implement new technologies for COVID-19 testing, including RATs for COVID-19.
 In that month, the World Health Organization (WHO) released interim guidance on COVID-19 "antigen-detecting rapid diagnostic tests" (Ag-RDTs) including recommendations for their use, selection, and implementation.
 The interim guidance noted that Ag-RDTs were easier to implement and less expensive than nucleic acid amplification tests (NAATs).
-WHO recommended the use of Ag-RDTs in outbreaks, in monitoring disease trends, and in early identification of cases.
+The World Health Organization (WHO) recommended the use of Ag-RDTs in outbreaks, in monitoring disease trends, and in early identification of cases.

 Health Canada approved its first COVID-19 RAT in October 2020, the Abbott Panbio test.
 As of October 2020, there were questions in the US as to whether manufacturing capacity could keep up with the potential demand for hundreds of millions of RATs.
 RATs began to be rolled out across Portuguese schools and care homes.

 One of the early large studies of COVID-19 lateral flow devices (LFDs) was completed by Public Health England and University of Oxford, with a preliminary report released in November 2020.
 The researchers undertook an evaluation of 64 LFDs that proceeded in several phases.
 Of the four LFDs with "desirable performance characteristics," one (Innova) had a sensitivity of 78.8% and a false positive rate of 0.32%.

 On 2 November 2020, Slovakia became the first country in the world to initiate country-wide mass testing using rapid tests.
 Five million rapid tests were performed by 60,000 staff who used the SD Biosensor antigen test and performed swabbing on the population.
 Two research studies on the Slovakia experience were published in early 2021, one by professor Martin Kahanec from Central European University and his coauthors and another one by Martin Pavelka from the London School of Hygiene & Tropical Medicine and his team.
 Both studies suggested that rapid antigen mass testing helped to suppress the pandemic in the country, although according to the former study the effect of mass testing on the pandemic was temporary and started to dissipate after about two weeks.